 Even a very scrappy review of information on CHIM studies flags major concerns.
 First, there are reports of volunteers in both developed (6, 7) and developing (8) countries joining a CHIM trial for the financial compensation or for access to healthcare.

 Second, though human challenge studies are supposed to use an attenuated or weakened pathogen, with close monitoring and prompt treatment as soon as infection is detected, ensuring that participants do not experience serious harm, the reality can be somewhat different.
 There are reports of volunteers experiencing substantial harm in these experiments.
 For example, some volunteers in a study of schistosomiasis experienced months of severe headache and body pain (9).
 This was in the Netherlands which one imagines should have the best of systems to protect volunteers.
-Volunteers in influenza CHIM studies have recorded heart damage, and human challenge studies of shigella and e-coli infections have reported instances of long-term adverse effects such as reactive arthritis and post-infectious irritable bowel syndrome (1).
+Volunteers in influenza CHIM studies have recorded heart damage, and in human challenge studies of shigella and e-coli infections have reported instances of long-term adverse effects such as reactive arthritis and post-infectious irritable bowel syndrome (1).
 In a general discussion, at the Bengaluru meeting, on a volunteer in Oxford reporting severe symptoms of typhoid (7), one of the meeting participants commented that the volunteer had taken part in multiple human challenge trials.
 This is a matter for concern.
 The reason for a volunteer to enrol in multiple trials is likely to be the compensation offered.
 The suggestion that there is a link between multiple CHIM participation and severity of symptoms also implies that participating in a CHIM trial increases one’s risk of a heightened reaction to any consequent infection.

 On a related note, a member of CMC’s ethics committee who visited the Oxford centre noticed on reviewing some documents that as much as 1,000 ml of blood had been collected from each participant in a CHIM study.
 Blood donors are not allowed to donate more than 350 ml of blood following which they may not donate again for three months.
 This fact was not reflected in the study publication.
 The EC member mentioned this to illustrate that published reports may be incomplete.
-Such grave misgivings in human challenge studies go unreported and not found in published papers, a major cause for concern.
+Such grave misgivings in human challenge studies go unreported and are thus not found in published papers, a major cause for concern.

 Though CHIM has been around for decades, there is no uniform reporting of serious injuries in CHIM across the world, let alone a central registry of all such injuries.
 Though few adverse events may have been reported, “The absence of standardised reporting of adverse events…hampers the meta-analysis of available safety data.”
 (1).
-So we do not even really know how many serious injuries have taken place in human challenge trials across the world.
+This means we do not even really know how many serious injuries have taken place in human challenge trials across the world.

 The vaccine paradigm and its problems

 Vaccine development seems to be the most common reason to conduct a human challenge study.
 But the focus on vaccines as the primary public health tool needs to be subjected to greater scrutiny.
-Vaccines are one of many health interventions which must be weighed along with other interventions such as clean drinking water, sanitation, vector control, nutrition, etc, which have multiple benefits –and are also the community’s right.
+Vaccines are one of many health interventions which must be weighed along with other interventions such as clean drinking water, sanitation, vector control, nutrition, etc, which have multiple benefits –and are also the community’s right and the duty of the state.
 One of the participants at the March meeting pointed out that decisions on the need for a vaccine require subject specialists, epidemiologists, health system experts, civil society organisations, and the people, the communities themselves.
 Such discussions have not been part of the framework of these consultations.

 Lip service to consultations?